mucsi96/dotfiles/vscode/README.md

-## Installing a font without admin right.
+r ## Installing a font without admin right.

 For this you can use any File Icon Theme or Product Icon Theme